-This handbook is designed to equip students with information regarding Full-time Undergraduate Degree Programme in Electronic Systems Engineering, Mechanical Precision Engineering and Chemical Process Engineering at MJIIT, Universiti Teknologi Malaysia.
+This handbook is designed to equip students with information regarding Full-time Undergraduate Degree Program at MJIIT, Universiti Teknologi Malaysia.
 It is anticipated that the information given will guide the students on their academics and campus activities throughout their study at MJIIT.
 The information or contents of this handbook are accurate at the time of printing.
-Any enquiry regarding the academic guidelines handbook should be addressed to:
+Any enquiry regarding the academic guideline handbook should be addressed to: